EpiPen Disposal: To Red Bag or Not to Red Bag

 Unused pens that contain only epinephrine salt as the active ingredient may also be disposed of as medical waste.

 You can usually tell if an EpiPen is a P-list waste (and if it must be disposed of as medical of acute hazardous waste) or not by looking at the manufacturer’s label: if epinephrine hydrochloride, sodium chloride, or sodium metabisulfite are listed, then it is usually not a P-list waste.

 But if the EpiPen contains other than epinephrine salts, it must either be sent back to the manufacturer using a reverse distribution program if possible, or be managed as hazardous waste.
 The latter option would mean disposing of unused or damaged EpiPens via a hazardous waste disposal company or sending them off to a treatment facility using a licensed hazardous waste transporter.

-If you need assistance with acute hazardous medical waste or EpiPen disposal, please give us a call at 800-936-2311 today.
-Or you can also download our free eBook for new HAZMAT generators, Hazardous Waste: Basics for the First Time Generator right now.
+If you need assistance with acute hazardous medical waste or EpiPen disposal, please give us a call at 800-936-2311 today or click here to email us.